opendata/How-To/The-Basics-of-Open-Data/API-vs-Bulk-Data.md

 ## Pros

 * Common file formats—especially CSV—can be used by almost anybody, rather than just programmers.
 * It’s easy to produce, in comparison to an API.
-Often data is already stored in a format useful to the public, and if it’s not, it generally can be automaticallted converted into such a format.
+Often data is already stored in a format useful to the public, and if it’s not, it generally can be automatically converted into such a format.
 * It’s trivial to host and distribute, because it’s just files.
 * In the case of a government shutdown, if servers are shut down, bulk data is easily mirrored.
 Properly written client software will continue to function just fine, using the locally cached copy of the file.